Meeting the Challenge of Change

 Advancing Natural Climate Solutions

 A fifth of the nation’s carbon emissions could be addressed through natural and working lands that already provide open space, grow the country’s food and clean its water.
 A 2018 study found planting more trees could remove carbon equivalent to the emissions of 65 million vehicles.
-TNC is jump-starting projects around the country to provide income to local landowners who conserve lands for both carbon sequestration and air, water and wildlife benefits.
+Congress could adopt policies and incentives and make investments that enable public land managers and local landowners to implement practices to maximize carbon sequestration in America’s forests, agricultural lands and wetlands.

 Benefits of a Low-Carbon Future